Cat Won’t Drink From Her Bowl?

 The first consideration about the bowl is of course cleanliness but that doesn’t just mean clean in the sense of the cat bowl having been washed.
 If it was washed in some detergent and not well rinsed it will be repulsive to cats with their highly developed olfactory sense.
 And if bleach or any strong disinfectant was used and not completely rinsed away the cat won’t go near it.
 Likewise for vinegar.
 Rinse, rinse, rinse.

 Next up, of what is the bowl made that you’re giving your cat?
 Glass and ceramic are the best, stainless steel is the third choice and plastic is a non-starter.
 Glass and ceramic are non-permeable and have no intrinsic odors or tastes.
-Stainless may give off an unappealing metallic taste but none of those three materials are subject to scratching and harboring bacteria which can cause chin acne in cats.
+Stainless may give off an unappealing metallic taste but none of those three materials are subject to scratching and harboring bacteria which can generate unpleasant odors and tastes and which can cause chin acne in cats.
 Plastic is guilty of both those sins.
 It has intrinsic odors, which we may not detect but your cat can, and it does scratch and in those scratches harmful bacteria grows and this also causes biofilm (slime) buildup.

 What about the water itself?
 Generally the water we would drink, your cat will drink but not necessarily.
 Given a cat’s highly developed sense of smell (We have about 5 million olfactory receptors while a cat has from 45 million to 200 million), there may be something in the water that puts the cat off, which is why your cat won’t drink from the bowl.
 Too much chlorine or other additives, natural or not, could be the cause.
 To test this, give your cat bottled water to see if he drinks that.
 If so, you know the water is the problem.
 If it is an issue with too much chlorine, activated charcoal, or carbon (they are the same thing) in a filter in the water can resolve this issue.
 Most cat fountains offer this and such filters can be purchased at pet stores.
 Read more about water for your cat here.